 Locate the two 10K resistors on the top-right edge of the board, marked "103".
+These are the ones that you left off when you did the other SMT parts on the bottom side.
 Solder in place.

 Mounting the Rest of the Top-Mount Parts